vgomezASC/CS4CS-2021/Week 2/Day 7/Practice Problems/README.txt

-Check speaker notes of PowerPoint presentations
+Check speaker notes and Google Drive links of PowerPoint presentation.